Academic Career & Executive Search is pleased to assist Clarkson University in its search for its next Provost.

-Clarkson’s main campus is in Potsdam, New York, on the historic 640-acre wooded homestead of the Clarkson family in the foothills of Adirondack Park.
-With roughly 15,000 year-round residents, the Village of Potsdam is nestled along the Raquette River in the heart of St. Lawrence County.
+Clarkson’s main campus is located in Potsdam, New York, on the historic 640-acre wooded homestead of the Clarkson family with a skyline view of the Adirondack Park.
+With roughly 15,000 year-round residents, Potsdam is nestled along the Raquette River in the heart of St. Lawrence County.
 It is home to a variety of shopping and dining experiences, an active downtown corridor, two world-class universities as well as outstanding recreational outlets.
-As another major employer and location for Clarkson internships and cooperative-education experiences, Canton-Potsdam Hospital (CPH) is a 94-bed facility with core programs in emergency medicine, acute care, hospitalist medicine and critical care supplemented by outpatient health services throughout the region.
-Several physicians with an entrepreneurial spirit have been attracted to practice in the area based on CPH’s affiliation with Clarkson’ Shipley Center for Innovation which supports the commercialization of medical device technologies.

 Please do not email applications.